emma-ladouceur/CCRScale/README.md

 **multi_scale** Sample-based rarefied and extrapolated species richness (Hill numbers, q = 0) for each field.

-**np_means** mean of diversity of never-ploughed fields at each scale and for each metric.
+**np_means** Mean diversity of never-ploughed fields at each scale and for each metric.
 Used to calculate relative percentages of old field recovery.

 OTHER ENTITIES: **model objects** Each linear mixed effects model used in this analyses is saved as a model object so you can just load them to recreate figures, rather than run them on your local machine.